Pruning Ornamental Trees

 Safety!
 Eye protection from branches.

-Sharp tools are better for the trees, less stress on your hands.
+Keep your tools sharpened for clean cuts, less stress on your hands.

 Work from inside out, bottom to top.
 Start by removing small inside branches.
 Work up to larger if necessary.
 You can shake or trace the branch before cutting to anticipate the effect of its removal.